 The Ellis Act is a statewide law that permits property owners to terminate tenancy when withdrawing residential units from the rental market.
 Although the City cannot prohibit Ellis Act evictions, it has adopted the Ellis Act Ordinance (Chapter 8.22, Article III of the Oakland Municipal Code) to set specific requirements that must be followed when removing a property to discourage violations of the Act and prevent the displacement of renters.
 This includes filing withdrawal notices with the Oakland Rent Adjustment Program, and the provision of relocation assistance.
 Recent efforts to reform or repeal the Ellis Act at the State level have gained significant traction but have not to date been successful.
 The City has supported those efforts-for example, see City Resolution No. 88571 C.M.S. in support of Assembly Bill 854 (Lee) that would have prohibited a rental housing owner from removing a building from the market pursuant to the Ellis Act unless all owners of the property have held their ownership interest for at least five years.
+The City continues to hold that reform is necessary to reduce speculator abuse and protect tenants.
 The City will join neighboring Bay Area cities to advocate for statewide reform to the Ellis Act to stabilize rental housing.